DigitalPublishingToolkit/ACIN-VolkskrantBuilding/VKGboek.md

 years of the art factory's first steps towards fame, that it would become clear exactly how smart their choice for this building had been.

-## [Chapter 3] Networks of Creative Production: 2009-2013
+# Networks of Creative Production: 2009-2013

 ![Figure 5.
 During the Transvormers Festival, one of the tenants presented a project in which she invited visitors to help her bring the model building she had built to life.
 Picture: Bambos Demetriou.](media/image7.jpeg)

 Urban Resort did their best to match the squatters' ethos of autonomy with the wishes of the new creative class and to play by the rules and